avik-kumar/walker2d-demo/README.md

 # Walker2d Experimentation w/Custom Reward Policies

+## TODO
+* Move CustomReward to separate file
+* Add mild improvements to leg movement if possible
+* Update `README.md` with appropriate changes in 'Approach'
+* Clean up Approach section to be less verbose
+* Add code requirements + tools section

 ## Objective/Goals
 * Learn to train an RL policy on a humanoid-like figure, while working with some preexisting realistic phsyics engine
 * Develop understanding of RL and reward policies